Art-Sells/Arells/Build-Notes.md

 ## Final Test
 - Remove typos from Arells/Vavity readmes, and UI
-- 2-3 accounts, multiple imports and exports (monitor for 2-3 days)
+- 2-3 accounts, multiple imports and exports (monitor for 2-3 days)with real-api

 #### Deployment (Main) Amplify/S3 Login
 - Test (with vavity.info) on socials (DM's/etc)